gcwirtz/gcwirtz.github.io/index.markdown

 layout: home

 meta_title: The Wynstra House
-meta_description: Historical Wynstra House and Family in Olympia, Washington.
+meta_description: History of the Wynstra family and house in Olympia, Washington.
 ---